siegel-lab-ucd/DockingPipeline/README.md

 ```

 ## Cleaning PDB Files
 Next, everything needs to be cleaned.
-Use the script `cleanpdbs.sh` which can be found [here](docs/cleanpdbs.md).
+Use the script `cleanpdbs.sh` documents for which can be found [here](docs/cleanpdbs.md).
 Run the script using:
 ```bash
 bash cleanpdbs.sh
 ```

 ## Organizing Cleaned PDB Files
 Once everything is cleaned, we need to get them in the appropriate folders.
-This can be done with `organizecleanedpdbs.py` which can be found [here](docs/organizecleanedpdbs.md).
+This can be done with `organizecleanedpdbs.py` documents for which can be found [here](docs/organizecleanedpdbs.md).
 Run the script using:
 ```bash
 python organizecleanedpdbs.py
 ```
 This will create new folders with the `_cleaned` tag for our later relaxing.

 ## Relaxing Structures
 Next, we need to relax everything.
-We can use the script `bulkrelax.py` which can be found [here](docs/bulkrelax.md).
+We can use the script `bulkrelax.py` documents for which can be found [here](docs/bulkrelax.md).
 Run the script using:
 ```bash
 python bulkrelax.py
 ```
 This will submit SLURM jobs for each of the PDB files to relax them. **IMPORTANT:** Only do this step once, as it looks for PDB files within the cleaned folder.
 If you have new PDB files from your first run, it will submit a job for those too, potentially flooding CACAO.
 If you need to redo this step, delete everything in the cleaned folders and start from the cleaning step again.

 ## Selecting Lowest Energy Models
 Now we need to get the lowest energy model from the relaxed structures.
-This can be done using the script `organizeenergies.py` which can be found [here](docs/organizeenergies.md).
+This can be done using the script `organizeenergies.py` documents for which can be found [here](docs/organizeenergies.md).
 Run the script using:
 ```bash
 python organizeenergies.py
 ```
 This script moves the lowest energy model to its own folder for docking.

 ## Preparing for Docking
 Next, we need to get the docking scripts from the other files.
-This can be done using the `getscripts.py` script which can be found [here](docs/getscripts.md) in the `lowest_energies` folder.
+This can be done using the `getscripts.py` script documents for which can be found [here](docs/getscripts.md) in the `lowest_energies` folder.
 If you are copying this pipeline for your own proteins, you can view them in the `docking_scripts` folder and view their documentation [here](docs/dockingscripts.md).

 ## Docking Process
 Remember, for docking, we need to have a results folder ready.
-You can use the `makeresultsfolder.sh` script which can be found [here](docs/makeresultsfolder.md).
+You can use the `makeresultsfolder.sh` script documents for which can be found [here](docs/makeresultsfolder.md).
 Run the script using:
 ```bash
 bash makeresultsfolder.sh
 ```